magicbug/Cloudlog/README.md

 ## Requirements
 * Linux based Operating System
-* Apache (Nignx should work)
+* Apache (Nginx should work)
 * PHP (Version 7 or higher) & MySQL

 ## Versions

 * **Master** - Current working branch
-* cloudlog-v2 - This is the current development copy, while to work on bringing multiclient to Cloudlog without breaking users stable coplies.
+* cloudlog-v2 - This is the current development copy, while to work on bringing multiclient to Cloudlog without breaking users stable copies.

 ## Setup